JihwanLim/multi-speaker-tacotron-tensorflow/README.md

         # python -m datasets.generate_data ./datasets/son/alignment.json

 Because the automatic generation is extremely naive, the dataset is noisy.
 However, if you have enough datasets (20+ hours with random initialization or 5+ hours with pretrained model initialization), you can expect an acceptable quality of audio synthesis.

+## 2. Train a model

+The important hyperparameters for a models are defined in `hparams.py`.

+(**Change `cleaners` in `hparams.py` from `korean_cleaners` to `english_cleaners` to train with English dataset**)

+To train a single-speaker model:

+    # python train.py --data_path=datasets/son
+    # python train.py --data_path=datasets/son --initialize_path=PATH_TO_CHECKPOINT

+To train a multi-speaker model:

+> after change `model_type` in `hparams.py` to `deepvoice` or `simple`.

+    # python train.py --data_path=datasets/son1,datasets/son2

+To restart a training from previous experiments such as `logs/son-20171015`:

+    python train.py --data_path=datasets/son --load_path logs/son-20171015

+If you don't have good and enough (10+ hours) dataset, it would be better to use `--initialize_path` to use a well-trained model as initial parameters.

+## 3. Synthesize Audio

+You can train your own models with:

+    python app.py --load_path logs/son-20171015 --num_speakers=1

+or generate audio directly with:

+    python synthesizer.py --load_path logs/son-20171015 --text "이거 실화냐?"

 ## Disclaimer